The 'Like a Londoner' Edit

 1536

-Three women in a field on the outskirts of Essex.
-Gossip, power, and a queen about to lose her head.
 Ava Pickett's five-star debut is the kind of sharp, funny, quietly devastating theatre that Londoners have been talking about since it sold out at the Almeida.
 It's just about to arrive in the West End, get there before everyone else does.

 Oh, Mary!

-Mary Todd Lincoln has a dream, and it's not the White House.
 Cole Escola's gloriously unhinged 80-minute comedy is one of the most talked-about shows to cross the Atlantic in years: anarchic, outrageous, and unlike anything else in the West End right now.
 Bring a friend.
 Don't bring anyone easily offended.

-Poster of John Proctor Is the Villain In London
+Poster of John Proctor is the Villain In London

-John Proctor Is the Villain
+John Proctor is the Villain

-Poster of Teeth 'n' Smiles In London
+Poster of Grease: The Immersive Movie Musical In London

-Poster of One Flew Over the Cuckoo’s Nest In London
+Poster of Heathers the Musical In London